factorhouse/kpow-local/README.md

 # [kPow for Apache Kafka®](https://kpow.io)
 ## Evaluate locally with Docker Compose

+The following steps will start a 3-node Kafka cluster on your machine with Docker Compose, and then connect the latest version of kPow to that Kafka cluster with a 30-day trial licence that you have [obtained from our site](https://kpow.io/try/).

+kPow will run with any Kafka Cluster from v1.0+ and is also [available as a JAR file](https://kpow.io/releases) for those without Dockerized environments.

+kPow also manages Schema Registries, Kafka Connect clusters, support a slew of enterprise integrations like User Authenication and RBAC, and will run with as little as ***256MB*** of memory and ***0.25CPU*** for a small installation.
+Our recommended installation is ***1GB/0.5CPU****

+See our [User Guide](https://docs.kpow.io) for full documentation, this is the simplest configuration:

 ### To run kPow locally against a Dockerized 3-node Apache Kafka® cluster:

-kPow will run with any Kafka Cluster from v1.0+.

-See our [User Guide](https://docs.kpow.io) for full documentation, this is one simple configuration:

 ## Instructions